kentik/kentik_ansible_collection/docs/index.rst

 * :ansplugin:`kentik_device module <kentik.kentik_config.kentik_device#module>` -- This is a module that will perform idempotent operations on kentik device management
 * :ansplugin:`kentik_label module <kentik.kentik_config.kentik_label#module>` -- This is a module that will perform idempotent operations on kentik label management.
+* :ansplugin:`kentik_netbox_prefixes module <kentik.kentik_config.kentik_netbox_prefixes#module>` -- This is a module that will perform idempotent operations to synchronize netbox prefixes.
 * :ansplugin:`kentik_site module <kentik.kentik_config.kentik_site#module>` -- This is a module that will perform idempotent operations on kentik site management.

 .. toctree::